-In the middle of prepping for a twelve-hour drive.
-The week we were to leave for a three-month trip.
+In the middle of prepping for a twelve-hour drive, the week we were to leave on a three-month trip.

 My first thought was to stay behind, recover, then join a certain someone on the road once I felt better.
 I tend to think like that.

 He was having none of that.
 And, of course, he was right.

 Because it's taken me three weeks to recover from this flu.
 So that would have been a pretty miserable chunk of time alone.
 I'm not sure I would have had the energy to get myself medicine, let alone food, during that time.